[SAP BTP Onboarding Series] Initial Access to your SAP BTP Cockpit

 You’re now a user for the SAP BTP Cockpit but before cutting you lose you need the global administrator privileges assigned to you.
 Select your newly added name, choose the ellipsis under role collections, select assign role collections.

 Select the ‘Global Account Administrator’ role and Assign Role Collection.

 That’s it!
 You’ll now be able to login to the SAP BTP Cockpit and have full global administrator permissions to be able to execute the plan you’ve set forth for your companies use cases.

 Can’t connect with the designated Contact Person IT to facilitate access?
 You can still secure access, it’ll just take a couple extra steps.
 To do this you’ll need to open an SAP Support ticket using component BC-NEO-CIS.
 Remember, the assigned person was assigned intentionally so in the ticket explain why they are unable to login and delegate access to you – maybe they are out on leave, maybe they left the company, whatever the reason explain it in the ticket.
 Be sure to provide your S-User ID and request global administrative access to your SAP BTP cockpit URL.
 Please note, that adding someone else as a global account administrator does not automatically change SAP’s record on who the Contact IT Person is.
 SAP will continue to send important communications on your SAP BTP cockpit to whoever is listed in our records as the contact IT person.
-In your same ticket request that this be changed in SAP’s systems as well.
+Contact your SAP Account Representative to have this changed in our systems as well.